democratizedspace/dspace/frontend/src/pages/docs/md/prompts-quests.md

                     "type": "goto",
                     "goto": "enthusiastic",
                     "text": "A 3D printer?
 That sounds amazing!
 Tell me more."
-                },
-                {
-                    "type": "goto",
-                    "goto": "skeptical",
-                    "text": "A 3D printer?
-How would that help me?"
                 }
             ]
         },
         {
             "id": "enthusiastic",
             "text": "Fantastic!
-A 3D printer is an invaluable tool for space exploration.
-It can create tools, equipment, and even spare parts for your ship.
-The printer is fully assembled and calibrated, so all you need to do is complete a test print.", "options": [
+A 3D printer is an invaluable tool!
+It can be used to quickly prototype new designs, print decor, and even build robots!!
+Not only that, but I've taken the liberty of fully assembling and calibrating it for you.
+So, what do you say?", "options": [
                 {
                     "type": "goto",
                     "goto": "grant",
-                    "text": "Great, let's get started!"
+                    "text": "I say let's do this!!"
                 }
             ]
         },
         {
-            "id": "skeptical",
-            "text": "A 3D printer can be a game-changer in not only space exploration but a ton of other industries.
-It allows you to create tools, equipment, and spare parts on demand.
-I've got a fully assembled and calibrated printer for you.
-All you need to do is complete a test print to see its capabilities.", "options": [
-                {
-                    "type": "goto",
-                    "goto": "grant",
-                    "text": "Alright, let's give it a try."
-                }
-            ]
-        },
-        {
             "id": "grant",
             "text": "First things first, I need you to accept the 3D printer.
-It's fully assembled and calibrated, so you're ready to go.
-Just take it and we'll proceed.", "options": [
+Just take it and we'll proceed.
+Oh, and I threw in some filament!
+That filament gets melted at a high temperature and laid down one layer at a time.
+It may take a while at first, but over time you'll be able tweak settings and make it run way faster!
+Plus, this is a cheap beginner model.
+There are way more powerful printers out there if you've got the cash!", "options": [
                 {
                     "type": "grantsItems",